emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 this section shows why Request-Tag has become repeatable. ]

-## Rationale for the option properties
+## Rationale for the Option Properties

 [ This section needs to be reworked after assuming our RFC7959 interpretation. ]